A nebuliser is a machine that changes liquid medicine into a fine mist. This mist can then be breathed in through a facemask or mouthpiece.

 - What do I need to know before I use a nebuliser?

 - Top tips when you’re using a nebuliser at home

 Not usually.
 Asthma specialists and GPs are less and less likely to say someone with severe asthma needs to use a nebuliser at home.
 This is because the latest research shows using a blue reliever inhaler with a spacer is just as effective and easy to use.

 If you have a diagnosis of severe asthma, your GP, asthma specialist or hospital consultant might say you need to use a nebuliser at home if:

-- you’ve been in hospital with an asthma attack.
-When you go home, you might be given a nebuliser to use as part of your recovery - usually as a short term loan.
+- You’ve been in hospital with an asthma attack.
+When you go home, you might be given a nebuliser to use as part of your recovery − usually as a short term loan.
 During this time, someone from the community respiratory team will visit you regularly to keep an eye on how you’re doing.
-Once you’re well enough to take the asthma medicines you usually take every day again, you will no longer need to use the nebuliser.
+Once you’re well enough to take the asthma medicines you usually take every day again, you’ll no longer need to use the nebuliser.